CSA-RH/aro-eip-toolkit/README.md

 - Terminal detection for formatting adjustments
 - Progress tracking for conditional warning display
 - Mismatch detection between EIP and CPIC node assignments
+- CPIC/Azure discrepancy detection to identify IPs reported in CPIC but not on Azure NIC
 - Overcommitment detection for EIP resources with more IPs than available nodes
 - Early exit with state display when no monitoring needed
+- Optimized API calls: EIP and CPIC data fetched once per iteration and reused for all nodes
 - Cross-platform support (Linux x86_64/ARM64, macOS Intel/Apple Silicon)

 ### Platform Support